-3. Pants or Shorts:
+Pants or Shorts

-- a.
-Middle school students are permitted to wear navy or khaki colored pants/shorts only.
-Cargo pants are permitted.
-Shorts must be Bermuda length, NO exceptions. - b.
+- Navy or khaki pants or Bermuda style shorts.
 High school students are permitted to wear jeans.
 Jeans must be blue in color only.
 Pants or shorts must be khaki, navy, or blue denim, with no holes, only.
-Cargo pants are permitted.
-Shorts must be Bermuda length, NO exceptions.
-No cut-off shorts. - c.
-Pants or shorts must be worn properly at the waist and not sag below the top of the hips.
+Shorts may be no shorter than 3 inches above the knee.
+No cut-off shorts, yoga/athletic style pants, or leggings are permitted (no spandex material).
+All clothing items may not be tight fitting, ripped (no fake rips; no leggings under rips), or too short.
+Skirts, skorts and athletic pants are not permitted. - Athletic shorts are not permitted except for during a student's designated P.E. class period. - Pants or shorts must be worn properly at the waist and not sag below the top of the hips.
 Pants or shorts may not be rolled up or folded up.
 Pants or shorts must not fit too snuggly.
-Students wearing the top of their pants or shorts below their buttocks will be given a Disciplinary Referral Form for improper exposure (see 3.11). - d.
-Athletic shorts are not permitted. - e.
-Yoga pants, leggings, stretch, workout pants are not permitted - f.
-Split seams or cut offs at the bottom of the legs are not permitted.
+Students wearing the top of their pants or shorts below their buttocks will be given a Disciplinary Referral Form for improper exposure (see 3.11).